maybebyte/anthesis/nixos.md

 You might say, "What's wrong with features?
 Features are good."
 Sometimes they are.
 Often they aren't.
-In fact, lacking unnecessary features *is* a feature in my book, because you can't have bugs/vulnerabilities in code that doesn't exist.
+In fact, lacking unnecessary features *is* a feature in my book because less code equates to less potential for bugs and vulnerabilities.
 Large code bases are also harder to maintain, understand, contribute to, and port over to other operating systems.

 The only viable boot loader for `/boot` encryption in Linux, GRUB, doesn't handle decryption as elegantly as OpenBSD's boot loader does.
 In